s5546/logParser/README.md

 	there's probably optimizations everywhere to be made

 		eg. lots of lists used towards the end when we could probably just reuse 1/2 of em

+make it work with 3gb+ files

+	im not actually sure where the cutoff is, but it just devours ram with sufficently large files- 4gb ram and 10gb swap wasnt enough